Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

         Rule (\ grid xy -> f $ r grid xy)
 ```

-Here we are wrapping the result of applying `r` (our transition function) to it's arguments in another function
+Here we are wrapping the result of applying `r` (our transition function) to its arguments in another function
 called `f`.
 Our functor is pretty cool, since we can now transform the output of our rule into something else.
 `c` is the type of cells in the automaton.

 ## Applicative
 Here is applicative instantiation for our `Rule` structure.